 How to Plan for and Manage Your Data

 Making your data open – and meeting other funder and institutional requirements – will go more smoothly if you plan ahead.
-You can create data management plans that meet institutional and funder requirements with the DMPTool.
+You can create data management and sharing plans that meet institutional and funder requirements with the DMPTool.

 The DMPTool is free to use and provides support on a variety of issues, including: